adiianni8/BioDRUMs-1/README.md

 Dedicated windows for:

-Proteoform mass calculation and hypothesis generation DAR / SI analysis, QC metrics, and plotting
+Proteoform mass calculation and hypothesis generation

+DAR / SI analysis, QC metrics, and plotting

 **Installation**

 **Requirements**

-Python ≥ 3.x
+* Python ≥ 3.x

-Standard scientific Python stack (e.g. pandas, numpy, matplotlib)
+* Standard scientific Python stack (e.g. pandas, numpy, matplotlib)

-GUI library (e.g. tkinter in requirements.txt)
+* GUI library (e.g. tkinter in requirements.txt)

 BioDRUMs operates on already deconvoluted intact MS data.
 You will also need:

-A deconvolution software (e.g. BioPharma Finder 4.0 with ReSpect™, or other tools that export tabular deconvolution results) The corresponding **Excel template** for BioDRUMs input (see below: Input templates)
+* A deconvolution software (e.g. BioPharma Finder 4.0 with ReSpect™, or other tools that export tabular deconvolution results in .csv or .xlsx formats)
+The corresponding **Excel template** for BioDRUMs input (see below: Input templates)

 **Input templates**